sdl60660/letterboxd_recommendations/README.md

 At that point, if you'd like to run the crawl on your own, you can just run the first three scripts listed in `data_processing/run_scripts.sh` (`get_users.py`, `get_ratings.py`, `get_movies.py`).
 If you download the data from Kaggle, you'll just need to import each CSV into your Mongo database as its own collection.
 The other three python scripts (`create_training_data.py`, `build_model.py`, `run_model.py`) will build and run the SVD model for you.

 If you'd like to run the web server with the front-end locally, you'll need to run a local Redis instance, as well.
-You can then run `worker.py` to activate the Redis worker in the background and run `app.py` to start the web server for the front-end.
+You can then run `worker.py` to activate the Redis worker in the background and run `app.py` to start the web server.
+Navigate into the `frontend` directory and run `npm install` to install packages and then `npm start` to start the frontend React app.

 ### Built With